AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Introduction_Define_a_Data_View.md

 ## Include specific data fields
 Complete the following to define data fields to include in a data view:

 1. View the information on which data fields resolve as available to include in the data view.
-Choose the fields you want, and add them to your data view's `.FieldSets`
+Choose the fields you want, and add them to your data view's `.DataFieldSets`
 2. If your streams have slight variations in property naming (e.g. a property called either `temperature` or `ambient_temperature`), combine fields so that they can match alternate values.

 You can return at any time to adjust which fields are included in the data view.